microcks/microcks.io/content/blog/microcks-on-minikube.md

 author_twitter: "lbroudoux"
 ---

-As we are closing the year, it's the goot time for some house keeping!
+As we close the year, it's a good time for some housekeeping!
 On this occasion, I found some installation notes that could be worth transforming into proper blog posts or documentation.
-I went through my notes on **installing Microcks on Minikube** and decided to refresh them up.
+I went through my notes on **installing Microcks on Minikube** and decided to refresh them.
 It also needed to be completed  with detailed information that we usually take for granted and forget to mention - such as network and Ingress configuration.

 ![microcks-minikube-feature](/images/blog/microcks-on-minikube-feature.png)